emrysxw/DGI-SLNN/README.md

-# Differential ghost imaging with learned grayscale modulation patterns
+# Differential ghost imaging with learned modulation patterns
-Code for work: Differential ghost imaging with learned grayscale modulation patterns.
+Code for work: Differential ghost imaging with learned modulation patterns.

 To be uploaded in the near future！